Integrating Services

 Directives

-Your service can send Dispatched-* response headers to control the workflow engine:
+Your service can push Dispatched-* response headers to steer the engine:

 | Header | Example | Effect |